GrigLars/autoinstall/README.md

         username: ubuntu

 * The file `meta-data` can be empty for now
+* I have a more complete `user-data` in this repo that at least installs openssh-server, open-vm-tools, and python3 (for further ansible configurations)
 * Run `cloud-localds ~/seed.iso user-data meta-data` This will create `~/seed.iso` for this example.
 * Launch VirtualBox
 * Create an instance for Ubuntu, use a VDI hard disk however you like